ruvnet/ds.js/README.md

 ## What is DSPy.ts?

 DSPy.ts stands for **Declarative Self-improving TypeScript**.
-It transforms how you build AI applications by:
+It makes building AI apps easier by:

-1. **Moving Beyond Prompts**: Instead of crafting brittle prompts, you write clean, composable TypeScript code
+1. **Simple Code Instead of Prompts**: Write clear TypeScript code instead of complex prompts
-2. **Self-Improvement**: Your systems automatically learn and optimize based on your metrics
-3. **Type Safety**: Catch errors early with TypeScript's static typing
-4. **Local & Cloud Flexibility**: Run complete neural networks locally in the browser with ONNX/PyTorch or use cloud providers
+2. **Gets Better Over Time**: Your AI learns and improves automatically as you use it
+3. **Catches Mistakes Early**: TypeScript helps prevent errors before running your code
+4. **Works Everywhere**: Run AI models right in your browser:
+   - **Fast Local Processing**: Run models directly on your device, no server needed
+   - **Uses Your Graphics Card**: Speed up AI tasks using your computer's GPU
+   - **Backup Cloud Option**: Switch to cloud services when you need more power

+Key Benefits:
+- Run AI models without a server
+- Fast performance using your device's hardware
+- Save memory with optimized models
+- Works in any modern browser
+- Easy to test and debug
+- Simple to deploy and scale

 ## Integrations & Ecosystem